ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Notification of excessive retransmissions {#prop-retrans-notify}

 Classification:
-: Selection Property
+: Control Property

 Type:
-: Preference
+: Boolean

 Applicability:
-: Preconnection
+: Preconnection, Connection

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
+When set to true, the effect is twofold:
+The application may receive events in case excessive retransmissions.
+In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
+This is not a strict requirement.
+If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

 The default is to have this option.

 ### Retransmission threshold before excessive retransmission notification

 Classification:
-: Protocol Property
+: Control Property

 Type:
 : Integer